 There are literally unending opportunities here: you could be a virtual assistant, social media manager, copywriter, editor, technical assistant, content strategist, FB ads manager, pinterest manager, pinterest strategist, sales funnel specialist, graphic designer, digital marketer, online course specialist, blog manager, customer service rep, graphic designer, project manager, launch strategist, the list goes on and on.

-My advice for picking your services: Start with what you are currently good at (if you are not sure — download my brainstorming guide (for free) — it will help to discover what services make the most sense to start offering today.
+My advice for picking your services: Start with what you are currently good at (if you are not sure — download my Ultimate Freelance Guide (for free) — it will help to discover what services make the most sense to start offering today.

 Clarity on your ideal client